PiwikPRO/PPMS-PublicDocs/analytics/js_tracking_api.rst

 .. warning::

-    Custom Variable with scope set on "visit" will be saved for visit, you don't need to save it every page.
+    Custom Variable with scope set on "visit" will be saved for visit, you don"t need to save it every page.

 .. warning::